 How do internal services communicate with each other in Microservices Architecture?

 Few microservices expose a REST, RPC (Remote Procedure call) or message-based API to be consumed by other microservices.
 On the other side, most of the services consume APIs provided by few services.
 These microservices may also implement a web UI to communicate with each other.
 There are many protocols, and choices that we can use for communication.
 However, it depends on the communication type you want to use.

 If you decided to use a synchronous request/response-based communication model, protocols such as HTTP and REST techniques are the most common.
-They are very helpful, especially if you are publishing your services outside the Docker host or microservice cluster.
+They are very helpful, specifically if you are publishing your services outside the Docker host or microservice cluster.
 In contrast, you can use asynchronous, message-based communication techniques such as AMQP (Advanced Message Queuing Protocol).

 Benefits of Microservices Architecture

 1) Microservices offers high flexibility for changes.
 If we make any change in one service, we don’t need to stop other services.

 2) If one Microservices is not working properly then it may not affect all other services.
 For example, Let’s assume Amazon shopping portal.
 If payment service is not working then it may not stop other services such as Product Search, Add items to Cart.

 3) Modification, Upgrade, Enhancements to new technologies are not so complex as it is in Monolithic architecture.